-Arriving to Kuala Lumpur there are a few simple notes you’ll need to know.
+Arriving in Kuala Lumpur there are a few simple notes you’ll need to know.
 First off, give plenty of time to journey to and from the airports (I’ve missed flights before) and double-check that you’ve arrived at the correct airport.
-There are two main airports in Kuala Lumpur, neither close to centre, but both close to each other.
+There are two main airports in Kuala Lumpur, neither close to the centre, but both close to each other.
 The two airports are KLIA1 which serves international carriers, and KLIA2 for the budget and low-cost carriers (mostly Air Asia).
-To reach the central station (KL Sentral) the best option is either by train (KL Ekspress) or shuttle bus (Skybus).
-On arrival to the city centre you’ll easily find cheap taxis to forward on to the tourist areas in Kuala Lumpur (full airport travel guide at bottom).
-The best tourist areas in Kuala Lumpur are not far apart, and include KLCC with the Petronas Towers, Bukit Bintang for shopping and nightlife, and Chinatown with all the heritage sites.
+To reach the central station (KL Sentral) the best option is either by train (KLIA Ekspress) or shuttle bus (Skybus).
+On arrival to the city centre, you’ll easily find cheap taxis to forward on to the tourist areas in Kuala Lumpur (full airport travel guide at the bottom).
+The best tourist areas in Kuala Lumpur are not far apart and include KLCC with the Petronas Towers, Bukit Bintang for shopping and nightlife, and Chinatown with all the heritage sites.
 All tourist areas are worth a visit.
 There are two convenient rail networks which connect the tourist areas in Kuala Lumpur (Monorail and LRT) and they are cheap and easy to use.
-Prices for normal metered taxis (red and white) start at 3 RM, although haggling is often necessary in the more touristy parts of town.
+Prices for normal metered taxis (red and white) start at 3 RM, although haggling is often necessary for the more touristy parts of town.
 Expect to pay no more than 12 RM in central areas.
-There are also larger blue (executive) taxis which are more comfortable but start at a higher fare 6 RM).
+There is also larger blue (executive) taxis which are more comfortable but start at a higher fare (6 RM).

 Bukit Bintang is a modern and lively tourist area, with 24/7 street bustle, and plenty of entertainment for all sorts and everybody.
 However, as with popular tourist spots, it has drawn the less admirable faces of tourism becoming slightly seedy and littered with touts.
 Before it was our favourite tourist area in Kuala Lumpur but after too many sleepless nights we now opt for the comforts of KLCC.
 Being said, we do still return each and every visit for shopping, nightlife, eating, and for the Jalan Alor food street which runs on a street parallel.
 In Bukit Bintang expect massage shops, trinket stalls, shisha bars, Indian mamak restaurants…..
 With a location directly next to the monorail (Bukit Bintang Station) it is simple for travel to other tourist areas in Kuala Lumpur.
 Check here for full List of Bukit Bintang Hotels >>

-There are two airports KLIA (Kuala Lumpur International Airport) and KLIA2 which was formerly at the LCCT (Low Cost Carrier Terminal).
+There are two airports KLIA (Kuala Lumpur International Airport) and KLIA2 which was formerly at the LCCT (Low-Cost Carrier Terminal).
 Both are found in the same area and are a fair distance from Kuala Lumpur City Centre.
-The journey to reach the centre and best tourist areas in Kuala Lumpur takes roughly 1 hour by road (depending on traffic).
+The journey to reach the centre and best tourist areas in Kuala Lumpur take roughly 1 hour by road (depending on traffic).

 Taxi to the City: The pricey option.
 Expect to pay RM60 up.